 User authentication and group policies

-You can configure and enable user authentication in Enterprise Threat Protector (ETP) to set different acceptable use policies for a user or group.
+You can configure and enable user authentication in Enterprise Threat Protector (ETP) to allow specific users and groups access to websites, URLs, or web applications in your enterprise.
 Enabling authentication also allows you to view user and group information in activity reports.

 - Authentication mode.
 Setting where you enable or disable authentication.
 You can also make authentication optional.
 With the optional setting, users can authenticate or skip authentication for each browser session.
 For more information, see Authentication policy.

 - Authentication exceptions.
 In a location configuration, you can enter the internal IP address of headless computers or devices that you want exempt from authentication.
 For instructions, see Configure an authentication exception.